Jach/cl-catmull-rom-spline/README.md

 `:cl-catmull-rom-spline/example` contains a small SDL1-backed graphical example to show off adding knots and animating an object following the path.
 Simply load the system and execute `(spline-example:launch)`.
+Note that testing on an Ubuntu 16 system, even after apt-getting libsdl1.2-dev, this system was raising an error on load trying to find libSDL\_gfx.
+Continuing the load and launching still seemed to work anyway, though.

 # License